-Activity Description Target audience Program webpage Strategic Property Development Program webpage including the key objectives, FAQs, previous and current project information, participation opportunities and links to email and phone number for more information All audiences Have Your Say webpage Project webpage Project webpage with project specific information including overview of project, participation opportunities and links to email and phone number for more information All audiences (current and future residents, stakeholders, broader community) Dedicated program email address Established at a program level (Strategic Property Development Program) that is used across all projects, this email address provides a key point of contact to the engagement team for seeking information and providing feedback.
-It is monitored daily and responded to within 2 business days.
-All audiences Dedicated program 1300 number Also established at program level, like the email address the 1300 number has been promoted as a key point of contact to the engagement team for seeking information and providing feedback.
-It is monitored daily and responded to within 2 business days (usually sooner).
-All audiences Postcard Postcard flyer letter box dropped to all properties within the project catchment (1804), and posted to all non-occupier property owners (632) to promote pop up engagement session and direct to online survey Residents, property owners, businesses and organisations Information brochure This double-sided A3 brochure provided key information on the draft concept plan and participation opportunities including links to email, phone number and website for more information.
+Activity Description Target audience Program webpage gram webpage Strategic Property Development Program webpage including the key objectives, FAQs, previous and current project information, participation opportunities and links to email and phone number for more information Have Your Say webpage Links to project webpage, participation opportunities including links to email and phone number for more information during the consultation period All audiences Project webpage brage Project webpage with project specific information including overview of project, participation opportunities and links to email and phone number for more information Dedicated program email address Dedicated program 1300 number 11 CONTROL TO 11 CONTROL 11 CONTROL OF THE PROPERTY OF THE PRO Postcard Postcard flyer letter box dropped to all properties within the project catchment (1804), and posted to all non-occupier property owners (632) to promote pop up engagement session and direct to online survey Information brochure This double-sided A3 brochure provided key information on the draft concept plan and participation apportunities including links to email, phone number and website for more information.
 It was provided on the program webpage, project webpage and in hard copy at the pop-up event All audiences Traffic and Parking Fact Sheet An additional fact sheet on traffic and parking issues was produced in response to community interest around this issue.
 It summarised the key All audiences